metauni/metaboard/README.md

 ## Persistent Boards

 Any metaboard can be synced to a DataStore so that it retains its contents across server restarts.
 To enable persistence for a board, create an `IntValue` under the board called "PersistId" and set the value to an integer specific to that board.
+If you want the persistent board to work in Roblox Studio, make sure to `Enable Studio Access to API Services` under `Game Settings > Security`.

 Since persistent boards use the Roblox DataStore API there are several limitations you should be aware of:

 - In private servers the DataStore key for a board is of the form "ps\<ownerId>:metaboard\<PersistId>".
 Since keys for DataStores cannot exceed `50` characters in length, and player Ids are (currently) eight digits, that means that you should keep `PersistId`'s to `30` digits or less.